 Roswell is please to participate in a council that includes all the clubs in North Fulton County.

-First Responder Recognition: We honored our first responders April 15th.
+First Responder Recognition: We will honor our first responders April 15th.
 Both the fire and police chief selected and recognized the officer of the year.
 Speakers included our Police Chief and Fire Chief.

 Each year a small but dedicated group of volunteers take headshots, update member data, sell ads and layout a printed directory for our club to use to get in touch with each other.
 The directory is full of useful information about all of our committees, our members and is a great way to do business with a club member.
 In addition, the directory is a nice fundraiser the helps offset some of the expenses of running the club which keeps our quarterly dues low.